 - · Keeping the legs and feet elevated.

-- · Rotate and flex your ankles frequently.
+- Rotate and flex your ankles frequently.

-- If oedema is associated with any other symptoms such as headache, blurred vision or feeling unwell contact the midwife immediately.
+- If oedema is present in the morning as you get out of bed, contact the Midwives.

 Cramps

 Pregnant women often get cramps in their legs, especially when they are in bed at night.